nxskok/notes/slides_c32.md

 $$ C \lambda^1 e^{-\lambda/2} $$
 where $C$ is a constant

 - and then you multiply these together and try to recognize the distributional form.
+(This one is gamma.)

 - Requires too much intelligence (and this is a simple case).